MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2933.md

 ---
 description: "Learn more about: Compiler Error C2933"
 title: "Compiler Error C2933"
-ms.date: "11/04/2016"
+ms.date: 06/01/2022
 f1_keywords: ["C2933"]
 helpviewer_keywords: ["C2933"]
 ms.assetid: 394891e3-6b52-4b61-83d2-a1c5125d9bd5
 ---
 # Compiler Error C2933

-'class' : type-class-id redefined as a typedef member of 'identifier'
+> '*class*' : type-class-id redefined as a typedef member of '*identifier*'

-You cannot use a generic or template class as a **`typedef`** member.
+You can't use a generic or template class as a **`typedef`** member.

+This error is obsolete in Visual Studio 2022 and later versions.

 The following sample generates C2933: